mrcabbage972/mrcabbage972.github.io/content/_index.md

 Hello, Internet.

+I’m a Staff ML Engineer at [Google Cloud](https://cloud.google.com) by day, researcher by night, and working to close the gap between the two.
+My recent focus has been on AI agents for software engineering: from training to evals to getting them to work in production.

-I’m a Staff Software Engineer at [Google Cloud](https://cloud.google.com), based in New York City, currently focused on AI for software engineering.
-Previously, I led a team at [Chegg](https://www.chegg.com) fine-tuning vision-language models (VLMs) for multimodal question answering.
+Prior to joining Google, I led a team at [Chegg](https://www.chegg.com) fine-tuning vision-language models (VLMs) for multimodal question answering.
 Before that, I worked on recommender systems and multilingual NLP at [Taboola](https://www.taboola.com/).

 I hold an M.Sc. in Applied Mathematics from [Tel Aviv University](https://english.tau.ac.il/) and a B.Sc. in Computer Science and Mathematics from [Bar-Ilan University](https://www.biu.ac.il/en).